country4livin/Project-3-Electric-Vehicles/README.md

 ### Electric Vehicles (EV)
  1. Web scraped the data from the US Dept. of Energy to put into a dataframe then combined it with US States geojson (https://leafletjs.com/examples/choropleth/) for the state borders to highlight/color each state based on the number of registered EVs(density).
 Uploaded it to the data1.js file.
  2. Added color gradients for registered EVs per state to the Leaflet map in logic.js that includes a legend and a hover over feature to show the exact number of registered EVs for the selected state (code source- https://leafletjs.com/examples/choropleth/).
+#### Analysis
+By looking at the registered EVs per state:
+- We found California has the most registered EVs with 1,256,600, which is about a million more than the next highest state, Florida which has 254,900.
+- MN is 21 on the list for registered EVs.
+- ND is the lowest with 1000 registered EVs.
 ### Charging Stations (Stations):
 #### Processing
 1. Created a schema.sql to read snapshot input csv file.
 Within schema.sql cleaned and transformed the data to provide: